CigarLounge/sbox-TTT/README.md

 ## Development

 You can checkout devblog update videos on my [YouTube channel](https://www.youtube.com/channel/UCk2IAm1j9o_3GWrqf537gNg).
-[We also have a website that showcases some gameplay screenshots!](https://sbox-ttt.github.io/)
+We also have a [website](https://sbox-ttt.github.io/) that showcases some gameplay screenshots.